hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-corda/src/main/kotlin/generated/openapi/kotlin-client/README.md

-# org.openapitools.client - Kotlin client library for Hyperledger Cactus Plugin - Connector Corda
+# org.openapitools.client - Kotlin client library for Hyperledger Cacti Plugin - Connector Corda

 Can perform basic tasks on a Corda ledger